 Days 18 and 19: Port Barton

-We’ve allocated 2 full days of your 20-day Philippines itinerary to this great corner of Palawan.
+We’ve allocated two full days of your 20-day Philippines itinerary to this beautiful corner of Palawan.

-Far less visited than other parts of the island (though no longer unknown), you’ll love Port Barton’s vibe, the spectacular White Beach, and its island hopping that’s good, beautiful and cheap.
+Much less visited than other parts of Palawan (though no longer unknown), you’ll love Port Barton’s vibe, the spectacular White Beach, and its island-hopping trips, which are beautiful, fun, and great value for money.
 In Best things to do in Port Barton you’ll find everything you need for your days there.
 We suggest splitting them like this:

 island hopping tour in Port Barton